Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Introduction

-The roles \ref{it:linrep}--\ref{it:selrule} were discovered/invented by physicists essentially along the twentieth century~\citeaffixed[in particular \S~1]{Brading/Castellani03a}{for a deep insight of these issues see the synthesis by}.
+The roles \ref{it:linrep}--\ref{it:selrule} were discovered/invented by physicists essentially during the twentieth century~\citep[for a deep insight of these issues see the synthesis by][in particular \S~1]{Brading/Castellani03a}.
 These powerful functions of symmetry, far from erasing it, strengthen what is certainly the most important one: the fact that symmetry allows

 $6^\circ.$ to classify.